Scalable load balancing in networked systems: A survey of recent advances: Token-based load balancing

-The crux of the argument in proving diffusion-level optimality for any scheme in $\Pi^{(N)}$ goes as follows: First the scheme $\Pi(N, d_1, \ldots, d_{B-1})$ is sandwiched between $\Pi(N, 1)$ and $\Pi(N, d_1)$.
-More specifically, the gap between $\Pi(N, d_1, \ldots, d_{B-1})$ and $\Pi(N, 1)$ is bounded by the number of items lost due to full buffers.
-Next, this loss is bounded using the number of servers with queue length $2$ in $\Pi(N,N)$.
-This allows the use of the results in~\cite{EG15}, and yields that on any finite time interval with high probability an $O(1)$ number of items are lost due to full buffers, which is negligible on $\sqrt{N}$ scale.
-Specifically, this shows that for suitable initial states, the schemes $\Pi(N, 1)$ and $\Pi(N, d_1)$, along with any scheme in the class $\Pi^{(N)}$ has the same diffusion limit in Halfin-Whitt heavy-traffic regime.
+The crux of the argument in proving diffusion-level optimality for any scheme in $\Pi^{(N)}$ goes as follows: First the occupancy process under the scheme $\Pi(N, d_1, \ldots, d_{B-1})$ is sandwiched between those under $\Pi(N, 1)$ and $\Pi(N, d_1)$.
+More specifically, the $\ell_1$-distance between the occupancy processes under $\Pi(N, d_1, \ldots, d_{B-1})$ and $\Pi(N, 1)$ is bounded by the number of items lost due to full buffers.
+Next, this loss is bounded using the number of servers with queue length~$2$ in $\Pi(N,N)$.
+This allows the use of the results in~\cite{EG15}, and yields that on any finite time interval with high probability an $\OO(1)$ number of items are lost due to full buffers, which is negligible on $\sqrt{N}$ scale.
+Specifically, this shows that for suitable initial states, the schemes $\Pi(N, 1)$ and $\Pi(N, d_1)$, along with any scheme in the class $\Pi^{(N)}$ has the same diffusion limit in the Halfin-Whitt heavy-traffic regime.
 We conclude this subsection by describing the coupling construction stating the stochastic inequalities, and a brief proof sketch for Theorem~\ref{diffusionjiq}.